-Knowing how the stages that each customer goes through until they decide to use your products and services, is key for the success of your business.
+Knowing how the stages each customer goes through, until they decide to use your products and services, is key for the success of your business.

-This will give you a great advantage against your competition and increase your sales profitability because you will be able to lead your customer to the direction you are looking for: buying from you.
+This will give you a great advantage against your competition and increase your sales profitability, because you will be able to lead your customer to a specific direction: buying from you.

 There are 4 basic stages of a customer’s journey.